a very short and controlled supply chain

 The production of Amourrina beads follows ancient techniques, with regards of both the murrine and the lamp-worked beads.
 We believe that keeping alive these practices is very important to maintain Murano's cultural heritage, to protect the local know-how and welfare.
 Culture is who we are, and what shapes our identity.
 Placing culture at the heart of development policies is the only way to ensure a human-centred, inclusive and equitable development.
 Cultural heritage — both tangible and intangible — and creativity are resources that need to be protected and carefully managed.
 They can serve both as drivers for achieving the SDGs as well as enablers, when culture-forward solutions can ensure the success of interventions to achieve the SDGs.

 In 2020, The art of the glass bead has been declared by UNESCO an Intangible Cultural Heritage of Humanity.
 Not the object itself, the glass bead, but the know-how and therefore the art.
 This is a very important difference.
-We speak of a set of inseparable aspects: representations, practices, knowledge, techniques, tools, skills, knowledge, values, memories, skills, sensitivity.
+We speak of a set of inseparable aspects: representations, practices, knowledge, techniques, tools, skills, values, memories, sensitivity.
 With the art of the glass bead, we focus on creative processes.
 And not on products.
 On the transmission of knowledge.
 On the importance of increasing awareness of its value among the younger generations.
 And the sense of belonging to a particular community.

 The art of glass beads is a cultural heritage passed down from generation to generation.
 It is a living heritage that communities, in response to the environment and interaction with nature and history, continuously recreate.
-The ancient practice is an example of how ingenuity leads to finding innovative solutions.
-Promotes respect for cultural diversity, human creativity.
-And fosters lasting development through the reuse of many materials.
-Including flawed pearls, ancient stones, fragments of glassy reeds.
+The ancient practice is an example of how ingenuity leads to finding innovative solutions, promotes respect for cultural diversity, human creativity and fosters lasting development through the reuse of many materials, including flawed pearls, ancient stones, fragments of glassy reeds.
 The recognition of UNESCO is therefore precious for the safeguarding of this art.

 Through the glass beads, their infinite beauty inextricably linked to their extreme fragility, we want to remind the whole world of the duty to protect the fruit of man’s ingenuity and creativity.
 Only in this way can this noble art be handed over to future generations.